OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 ---

 ## Afterlife & Soul Topics

 - The group attending the session is part of a specific reincarnated group from **Atlantis**.
 - **Kantekkians**, while powerful and intense, were also responsible for destroying their own planet.
 - Putin has higher help, including from **ancestors** and his future self.
+- Current events are not a karmic replay of the battle between Atlanteans and Athenians.

 ---

 ## Cosmic Structure & Densities